Syllabus for TGF-713

 The final project will consist of four parts, each involving a business case from the end of a part of the textbook.
 Each case will summarize the material covered in a Module and bring together various topics and objectives covered in the Module.
 The first part of the project covers the International Environment (Part 1).
 The second part covers Managing International Business (Part 2).
 The third part covers Managing International Business Operations (Part 3).
 Discussion of the three cases will be covered in the synchronous event (Part 4).
 The final project will count for 40% towards the final grade.

-During this teleconference, questions raised in the three cases will be discussed.
+During this web conference questions raised in the three cases will be discussed.
 Each student will be expected to participate in the discussions, drawing from the responses that were submitted in the first three parts of the final project.
-Specific instructions regarding the agenda for the teleconference will be posted in an announcement on Moodle during week 7.
+Specific instructions regarding the agenda for the web conference will be posted in an announcement on Moodle during week 7.
+To access the event, click the Collaboration Space link in the Edison Live! section of the course site a few minutes before the designated time.
+Use the following link for directions and helpful videos about how to use the Edison Live! tool in Moodle.

 Your grade in the course will be determined as follows: